 Now to figure out what to do with the holes in my soul.
 That's the real danger of leaving home for anywhere else - you come back Swiss cheese, hundreds of bits of different sides of you knocked and beaten off, chiseled out, or scattered wherever you've been.
 Particles blowing around in other people's memories.

-sad is definitely not an accurate description for any cheese.
+For some reason Swiss cheese sounds like a sad thing to be, but sad is definitely not an accurate description for any cheese.
 I wouldn't trade my hole-ridden soul for a South Indian Thali with a hot, crispy papadam.
 (And that's saying something.)

 So coming home isn't bad and having holes isn't sad.
 And a double bed, brushing my teeth with tap water, and letters from far-away friends keep me happy...er, glad.

-am I up to?
+What am I up to?
 Here's the plan:

 1. Learn to fix my hair again